7underlines/vdotenv/README.md

 - There is no special handling of quotation marks.
 This means that they are part of the VAL.

 ## Todo
-- create example .env file on module installation
+- auto add example .env file
 - auto add .env to .gitignore
-- required method to let people know what variables are needed
+- dotenv.required() method to let people know what variables are needed

 ## License
 [GPL-3.0](LICENSE)